kevinwang930/kevinwang930.github.io/content/post/data/db/mysql/innodb/index.md

 ![innodb-arch](images/innode-arch.png)

+### On Disk Strctures

+#### table space

+##### file-per-table table space
+Each `InnoDB` file-per-table tablespace contains data and indexes for a single `InnoDB` table,   and stored on the file system in a single `.idb` file.

+#### Clustered Index
+`InnoDB` table itself is a  clustered index that stores row data in the leaf pages of B+ tree ordered by the primary key.
+If no primary key defined, `InnoDB` creates a hidden one.

+#### secondary Index
+Indexes other than cluster index are known as secondary indexes.
+Each secondary index has its own B+ tree.
+Each record in a secondary index contains the primary key columns for the row, as well as the columns specified for the secondary indexes. `InnoDB` uses this primary key value to search for the row in the clustered index.

+##### Undo table space
+Undo tables space contains undo logs which are collections of records containing information about how to undo the lastest change by a transaction to a clustered index record.

+##### Undo logs
+An undo log is a collection of undo log records associated with a single read-write transaction.

 * `innodb_session_t` InnoDB private data that is cached in THD
 * `ha_innobase` a handle to an InnoDB table
 * `dict_table_t` Data structure for a database table